 Abadoo is a choreographer and cultural organizer who will expand upon a new, intergenerational dance theater work of womanist space-making, support local efforts to advance the progress of African American women and girls, and conduct research to restructure pedagogical practice within a racial equity framework.

 - Paul Rucker

-- Visiting arts fellow, VCU Institute for Contemporary Art
+- Visiting Arts Fellow, Institute for Contemporary Art at VCU

 Rucker is a visual artist, composer and musician who will employ a research-based approach to discover untold stories about institutional and structural racism in Richmond.
 His work will include a new installation in the ICA's inaugural exhibition and a start-up project carried out in collaboration with VCU students and formerly incarcerated individuals.

 - Shawn O. Utsey, Ph.D.

 - Professor, Department of Psychology and interim chair, Department of African American Studies, College of Humanities and Sciences